-The uhual was fairly easy to drive and allowed us to enjoy the time on the road.
+The U-haul was fairly easy to drive and allowed us to enjoy the time on the road.
 We were anxious about the move, but we were also excited to see the countryside as we made the trip west.
-Keith and I were constantly snapping pictures and updating family/friends to our current location.
+Keith and I were constantly snapping pictures and updating family/friends about our current location.

 Kansas for the night

-We ended up driving about 50 miles south, out of our way, to find a room that would work for us. …in Kansas, about 18 miles from the Colorado boarder.
-Poor Keith didn’t make it to Colorado 🙁
+We ended up driving about 50 miles south, out of our way, to find a room that would work for us. …in Kansas, about 18 miles from the Colorado border.
+Poor Keith didn’t make it to Colorado.🙁

 How did Lexi do on the trip?

 We’ve always taken Lexi in the car whenever possible.
 Sometimes we would even just take her for a ride around the block.
 She likes being in the car, she’s also usually snoring within about 5 minutes.

 We weren’t sure how she would do on a long-distance trip.
 The longest she had ever ridden in the car was probably 4 hours.
 Our guess was that she would sleep the whole way or possibly be nervously annoyed and couldn’t sleep.

 As we expected, she slept the entire way!
 She went potty when we did and ate when we did.
 We didn’t have to stop once just because of her.
 She also got to stay in a hotel for the very first time.